-The committee received information about the intensive level of professional development that took place in schools, clusters, and in quad-clusters.
+The committee received information regarding the intensive level of professional development that took place in schools, clusters, and in quad-clusters.
 Professional development activities focused on coteaching, inclusive practices, academic interventions, and behavior management.
-The committee also was informed that summer mandatory professional development would focus on best practices, coteaching, collaboration, and Universal Design for Learning (UDL) for teachers of Grades 11 and 12.
-Summer training also would be provided for special education paraeducators and general and special educators newly assigned to Grades 6, 7, and 8.
+The committee also was informed that summer mandatory professional development would focus on best practices, coteaching, collaboration, and Universal Design for Learning (UDL) for new teachers of Grades 6-12 Summer training also would be provided for special education paraeducators and general and special educators newly assigned to Grades 6-12.
+At the elementary level, selected Grades 2-5 general and special education teachers, paraeducators, speech-language pathologists and staff development teachers participated in required professional development on the characteristics of students with disabilities, instructional and behavioral strategies for students with disabilities, collaborative planning, differentiated instruction, utilizing technology to access the curriculum and UDL.